utcs356/sp25/_pages/2_p4_switch_router.md

         <details>
         <summary markdown="span"> Task specification </summary>

-        * **Table entry insertion API is provided, and please refer to the Appendix for the details.**
+        * **Table entry insertion API is provided.
+Please refer to the Appendix for details.**
         * `smac_table`: Install a table entry with the MAC address as a key. `NoAction()` as an action.
         * `dmac_forward`: Install a table entry with the MAC address as a key, `forward_to_port()` as an action, and `egress_port` as an action parameter.
         </details>